DeckofAdventures/TheGame/docs/src/1_Mechanics/04_Powers.md

 **Attack, Mystic Dual-Shot**

-- Description: You are so adept mystic arts you can start another spell before even finishing the first.
+- Description: You are so adept mystic arts you can start another cast before even finishing the first.
 - Mechanic: Minor.
 On your turn, you may take a second Mystic Attack with Lower Hand.
 - XP: 3
+- Prereq Level: 2
-- Prereq Skill: Finesse > 1 or Knowledge > 1 or Craft > 1
+- Prereq Skill: Finesse > 0 or Knowledge > 0 or Craft > 0
 - Prereq Power: Attack, Mystic
-- Tags: Multi-target

-**Attack, Mystic Dual-Wield Master**
+**Attack, Mystic Dual-Shot Master**

-- Description: You are a master of wielding two weapons in combat.
+- Description: You are a master of wielding the mystic arts in combat.
 - Mechanic: Minor.
 On your turn, you may take a second Mystic Attack as a Minor Action.
-- XP: 1
 - Prereq Level: 3
+- Prereq Skill: Finesse > 1 or Knowledge > 1 or Craft > 1
-- Prereq Power: Attack, Mystic Dual-Shot
+- Prereq Power: Attack, Mystic Dual-Wield
-- Tags: Multi-target

 ## Support

 **Heal**

 - Description: Can channel magical energy or medical training to heal others
 - Mechanic: Major.
-For 1 or 2 PP, Heal yourself or another you can see for 1 or 3 Health Points
+For 1 or 2 PP, Heal yourself or another you can see for 1 or 2 Health Points
 - XP: 2
 - Prereq Role: Support

+**Heal**

+- Description: Can channel magical energy or medical training to heal others
+- Mechanic: Major.
+For 1 or 2 PP, Heal yourself or another you can see for 2 or 3 Health Points
+- XP: 2
+- Prereq Role: Support
+- Prereq Level: 3
+- Prereq Power: Heal

 **Lend Aid**

 - Description: Just a little help from a friend
 - Mechanic: Minor.
-Draw a card, hold it in reserve, and designate one ally.
-On the ally's next Draw, they may use your card as if they had Upper Hand
-- XP: 1
-- Prereq Role: Support

-**Lend Aid, Advanced**

-- Description: A little help goes a long way
-- Mechanic: Minor.
-Draw a card, hold it in reserve, and designate one ally.
-At any time before their next rest, the ally may use your card as if they had Upper Hand.
+Draw a card, hold it in reserve, and designate one creature within 12 spaces.
+At any time within the next 1 minute, the creature may use your card as if they had Upper Hand.
 If you use this Power again before the card is used, the effect transfers to the new target.
 - XP: 1
+- Range: 12
 - Prereq Role: Support
-- Prereq Power: Lend Aid

-**Lend Confusion**

-- Description: You're such a distracting presence that you bury into the mind of your target, having a sustained effect.
-- Mechanic: Major.
-Select one character to put under the effect of the Lend Distraction Power.
-At the end of each of their turns this character makes a Contested Conviction Check vs. your Primary Skill to end the effect.
-- XP: 1
-- Prereq Role: Support or Caster
-- Prereq Level: 2
-- Prereq Power: Lend Distraction

-**Lend Mass Confusion**

-- Description: You're such a distracting presence that you bury into the mind of many target, having a sustained effect.
-- Mechanic: Major.
-For 2 PP, You draw a TC.
-2 or 3 targets make a Conviction check against your TC.
-On a failure, targets draw with the Lower Hand on any actions made during their turn.
-At the end of each of their turns, targets may repeat the check to end the effect.
-- XP: 2
-- Prereq Role: Support or Caster
-- Prereq Level: 3
-- Prereq Power: Lend Confusion
-- Tags: Multi-target

-**Lend or Remove Skill**

-- Description: You really know how to target an ability and either support it or get in it's way.
-- Mechanic: Major.
-For 1 or 2 PP, Designate a character that you would like to Boost or Reduce and choose a Skill (or action that would require a Skill such as Attack).
-This character draws at Upper or Lower Hand (2 or 3) checks that involve this Skill on their next turn
-- XP: 2
-- Prereq Role: Support

-**Lend Readiness**

-- Description: Your talents bolster you allies' speed and alertness.
-- Mechanic: Minor.
-Select one character.
-Until the end of the next combat, this character draws their Target Card with the Upper Hand.
-This effect is maintained even if you use another Power.
-- XP: 1
-- Prereq Role: Support

 **Lend Vigor**

 - Description: Channel energy to do more than help: inspire!
 - Mechanic: Major.
-For 1 or 2 PP, Designate 1 or 2 character(s) who, on their next turn, can take an additional Major Action and move 2 additional spaces during their movement.
+For 2 PP, Target creature can take an additional Major Action and move 2 additional spaces during their movement on their next turn.
-- XP: 2
+- XP: 3
 - Prereq Role: Support or Caster
+- Prereq Level: 2

 **Slow**

-- Description: You selectively bend the nature of time
+- Description: You selectively bend time.
 - Mechanic: Major.
-For 2 PP, Select a point in space.
-You initiate a Primary Skill Contested Check vs. Strength for all creatures within 2 spaces.
-On a failure, their speed is halved and they are limited to one Major or Minor action per turn.
-A creature that starts their turn outside of the area is no longer affected.
-Objects in the area are slowed until the effect ends or they are moved by a creature
+For 2 PP, Pick a point in space you can see within range.
+All creatures within Aura 2 must make a STR Save.
+On a failure, their speed is halved and they are limited to one Action on their next turn.
 - XP: 2
+- Range: 12
+- AOE: Aura 2
 - Prereq Role: Support or Caster
-- Prereq Level: 3

-**Shield, Others**
+**Shield**

 - Description: Fortify others by summoning magical armor.
 - Mechanic: Major.
-For 1 or 2 PP, Add 1 or 2 AP to a creature you can see.
-This effect does not stack with other Powers, but does stack on top of AP granted by physical items.
+For 1 PP, Add 1 AP to a creature you can see, including yourself.
+This effect does not stack with other Powers that grant AP.
 - XP: 2
-- Prereq Role: Support

-**Shield, Self**

-- Description: Fortify yourself even further, adjusting your shield or summoning magical armor.
-- Mechanic: Minor.
-For 1 or 2 PP, Add 1 or 2 AP to yourself.
-This effect is in addition to AP from physical items, but must replace AP from other Powers.
-- XP: 2
-- Prereq Role: Defender
+- Prereq Role: Defender or Support

 ### Distract

 **Lend Distraction**

 - Description: Just an annoyance in the distance
 - Mechanic: Minor.
-As a Minor Action, designate a character who, on their next draw, will draw with the Lower Hand.
+For 1 PP, Draw a card, hold it in reserve, and designate one creature within 12 spaces.
+On the creature's next Draw, they use your card as if they had Lower Hand.
 - XP: 1

-**Lend Mass Distraction**

-- Description: You know how to cause a scene.
-- Mechanic: Major.
-For 1 or 2 PP, Draw a Target Card.
-2 or 3 targets make a Conviction check against your TC.
-On a failure, those characters draw with the Lower Hand on any actions or checks made during their next turn.
-- XP: 2
-- Prereq Level: 2
-- Prereq Power: Lend Distraction
-- Tags: Multi-target
+- Range: 12

 ## Weapon Attacks

-**Attack, Weapon**
+**Weapon Attack**

 - Description: You've been trained with basic weaponry, and maybe even taken a liking to a favorite (e.g., hammer or bow).
 This is your go-to tool on the battlefield.
 - Mechanic: Major.
 You make a check to attack an Enemy.
 This may be performed while under the effects of another Power.
 - XP: 1

+**Weapon Attack**

+- Description: Your skills are sharpening, just like your weapon.
+- Mechanic: Major.
+Your Weapon Attack now deals an additional +1 damage.
+- XP: 2
+- Prereq Level: 3
 - Prereq Skill: Finesse > 0 or Brute > 0
+- Prereq Power: Attack, Weapon

 **Attack, Charge**

-- Description: Your weapon training allows you throw your weight into an enemy, heightening your damage.
+- Description: Your weapon training allows you to throw your weight into an enemy, heightening your damage.
 - Mechanic: Major.
 For 1 or 2 PP, You must move 3 spaces before using this Power.
-You add +1 or 2 to the damage on a successful Weapon Attack.
+You add +1 or +2 to the damage on a successful Weapon Attack.
 Power Points are still expended on a miss
 - XP: 2
 - Prereq Role: Defender or Martial
 - Prereq Power: Attack, Weapon